When you think of parks and Perth, you generally think of places like Kings Park huge surrounds or the more intimate Hyde Park.

 Gates open at 9am, with last entry at 5pm, and there is an entry fee to help upkeep of the gardens – head here for a full breakdown.

-Bring your pup – There are no domestic pets allowed in the park unfortunately!
-(Here’s a list of 10 around Perth if you’ve got a furry friend to bring.)
+Bring your pup – there are no domestic pets allowed in the park unfortunately!

-If you don’t mind hitting the greens, Araluen’s Public Golf Course is just around the corner and one of WA’s most scenic.
+Keen golfers should go for a hit around Araluen’s Public Golf Course – it’s just around the corner and one of WA’s most scenic.
 If you’re looking for a little more than the relatively tame paths around Araluen, there are some incredible bushwalks all within a short drive.